Not a member? Register

 • Norovirus

-the ice machine and utensils according to manufacturers’ guidelines
+• Cleaning & sanitizing internal components of ice machine & utensils according to manufacturers' guidelines

 Employee Health - Employees who handle food must be free of communicable diseases and infected skin lesions.
 (See the requirement at 42 CFR §483.80(a)(2)(v), F880, Infection Control, requiring a facility to have an infection prevention and control program that specifies policies for, among other things, the circumstances under which a facility must prohibit an employee from direct contact with residents or their food).